blbadger/blbadger.github.io/neural-networks.md

     classes=list(CLASS_NAMES))
 ```

-An image set generation may be checked with s simple function that plots a subset of images.
+An image set generation may be checked with a simple function that plots a subset of images.
 This is particularly useful when expanding the images using translations or rotations or other methods in the `image_generator` class, as one can view the images after modification.

 ```python
 def show_batch(image_batch, label_batch):